rafasoares/cancancan-wiki/Upgrading-to-1.4.md

 @product = Product.new(:discontinued => false)
 ```

 This way it will pass authorization when the user accesses the `new` action.
+The attributes are still overridden by whatever is passed by the user in `params[:product]`.

 ## SQL in `can` definition